-Highlights of groundwater management initiatives coordinated by the State during fiscal year 2010 (July 1, 2009 - June 30, 2010) include:
+Highlights of groundwater management initiatives coordinated by the State during fiscal year 2011 (July 1, 2010 - June 30, 2011) include:

-- In FY 2010 progress continued on the Regional Coastal Plain Assessment of the Maryland Coastal Plain.
-Phase I of the project is nearing completion, and work has been initiated in Phase II.
+- In FY 2011 progress continued on the Regional Coastal Plain Assessment of the Maryland Coastal Plain.
+Phase I of the project is now complete, and work is ongoing for Phase II.
 Phase I work included revision of the hydrogeologic framework of the Maryland Coastal Plain and development of an Aquifer Information System, which is currently used by MDE staff to access information needed for water appropriation permitting decisions.
-Phase II of the project will involve development of a regional flow model. - Work has also continued on the Fractured Rock Water Supply Study, which was initiated in 2009.
+Phase II includes development of a regional groundwater flow model. - Work has also continued on the Fractured Rock Water Supply Study, which was initiated in 2009.
 Initial work focused on the development of a geospatially-referenced data base of stream flow, hydrogeology, water-use, and other appropriate information, and the determination of factors affecting groundwater availability in different hydrogeologic settings.
-An Aquifer Information System similar to that developed for the Coastal Plain study is also being developed for this region of the State. - A stakeholder workgroup met regularly throughout the year to develop regulations to implement SB 674 (2008), which authorizes the MDE to give priority to public water systems that provide water to a municipal corporation, when allocating groundwater in Carroll, Frederick, or Washington Counties.
+An Aquifer Information System similar to that developed for the Coastal Plain study is also being developed for this region of the State. - A stakeholder workgroup continued to meet during the year to develop regulations to implement SB 674 (2008), which authorizes the MDE to give priority to public water systems that provide water to a municipal corporation, when allocating groundwater in Carroll, Frederick, or Washington Counties.
 The group's work is nearing completion, and MDE expects to propose regulations during the next fiscal year.

-- Requirements to use environmental site design (ESD) to the maximum extent practicable to provide stormwater management went into effect in May 2010.
-Counties and municipalities statewide are now working to modify existing stormwater ordinances and plan review procedures to require better site planning, alternative surfaces, and small-scale runoff control practices on new development and redevelopment projects in an effort to replicate the runoff that would be expected from woods.
-This completes the implementation mandate specified in the Stormwater Management Act of 2007 and includes 2010 Code of Maryland Regulations (COMAR) provisions passed by the Maryland legislature this past session to accommodate the final approval of large development projects that had been in the planning and review stages before passage of the Act.
+- MDE continues to implement requirements that developers use environmental site design (ESD) to the maximum extent practicable to provide stormwater management.
+Counties and municipalities statewide are now implementing modifications to existing stormwater ordinances and plan review procedures to require better site planning, alternative surfaces, and small-scale runoff control practices on new development and redevelopment projects in an effort to replicate the runoff that would be expected from woods.
 Implementing ESD represents a significant change in the way development runoff is addressed in Maryland and marks another milestone in the evolution of a State program that has existed for nearly 30 years. - MDE continues efforts to upgrade onsite sewage disposal systems through use of Bay Restoration Funds.
-Through June of 2010 2,153 septic systems have been upgraded to remove nitrogen with BRF grants. - Throughout the fiscal year, MDE and the Maryland Department of Planning (MDP) have been reviewing Water Resource Elements submitted by local jurisdictions in accordance with HB 1141 (2006).
-Under this law, local jurisdictions are required to ensure that their comprehensive plans address the adequacy of water resources to meet water supply, wastewater assimilation, and environmental needs.
+Through April of 2011 septic systems serving 2,740 equivalent dwelling units have been upgraded to remove nitrogen with BRF grants. - The Maryland Commission on Climate Change published its "Comprehensive Strategy for Reducing Maryland's Vulnerability to Climate Change Phase II: Building societal, economic, and ecological resilience" in January 2011.
+This report evaluates vulnerability and recommends adaptation strategies in six important areas, including water resources.
+MDE will be working in 2012 to implement the recommendations of the report.